libattistella/chat-challenge/README.md

 #### Configuration

-Create a .env file for your enviroment variables.
+At `/src/server/`, create a .env file for your enviroment variables.
 Look at .env.example

 #### Execution